snapserv/keepass.io/README.md

 Apache License (version 2)

 ## Prerequisites ##
 keepass.io requires version 0.8.x of Node.js or higher.
-If you want to run the tests or work on model, you'll want [Mocha](https://github.com/visionmedia/mocha) and [should.js](https://github.com/visionmedia/should.js/).
+If you want to run the tests or work on keepass.io, you'll want [Mocha](https://github.com/visionmedia/mocha) and [should.js](https://github.com/visionmedia/should.js/).

 ## Installing with [NPM](http://npmjs.org) ##